 Field-hunting tip

-Look in hydrothermal veins in granite, oxidized uranium deposits country — that is the host setting where bassetite typically forms.
+Look in hydrothermal veins in granite, oxidized uranium deposits country, the host setting where bassetite typically forms.
 If you start seeing torbernite, uraninite, autunite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, micaceous aggregates, crusts habit, so train your eye for that shape before scanning the outcrop.